wes anderson says studio ghibli inspired isle of dogs

 Wes revealed what elements of Miyazaki’s work guided him. “[Miyazaki] brings the detail and also the silences I think,” Wes said.
 “With Miyazaki you get nature and you get moments of peace, a kind of rhythm that is not in the American animation tradition so much.
 That inspired us quite a lot.
 There were times when I worked with [composer] Alexandre Desplat on the score and we found many places where we had to pull back from what we were doing musically because the movie wanted to be quiet.
 That came from Miyazaki.”

 There are lot of Miyazaki-tinged touches to be found in Isle of Dogs.
 Just like Spirited Away and My Neighbor Totoro, the Japan-centric film focuses on a gang of underdogs (pardon the pun).
 There’s also a unique focus on the environment, which brings to mind the lush countrysides and anthropomorphic animals present throughout Studio Ghibli.
-The canines of Megasaki City have been banished to a garbage dump, the bleak location emphasizing the vast amounts of toxic waste humans produce.
+The canines of Megasaki City have been banished to a garbage dump, the bleak location emphasising the vast amounts of toxic waste humans produce.

 However — though they help — it’s not the high-brow film elements of Miyazaki’s canon that makes his films ever-endearing.
 No, Wes took note of the most important, magical quality of Miyazaki's films: the animation can make your heart smile.
 Isle of Dogs looks set to do the same when it hits theaters next month.